The Beautiful Victoria Memorial In Kolkata, India

 I'm going to assume that this is because by making photographs you have a detailed, visual record of where to place a bomb.

-I guess those good folk who make the rules haven't heard about Google Earth.
+What’s more I guess those good folk who made the rules haven't heard about Google Earth.

 So, as you can see, banning photography is not without cost and there's much that is lost through the implementation of such draconian policies.